wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 CHAP.
 XXV--Capture nf Col. Boerstler and Major Chapin, with their command--treatment of prisoners--Major Chapin' s escape.
 136

 CHAP.
-XXVI--Capture of Fort Schlosser and Black Rock--Gen. Dearborn resigns his com- mand to Gen. Boyd, on account nf sick- ness--the Six Nations declare war against
+XXVI--Capture of Fort Schlosser and Black Rock--Gen. Dearborn resigns his command to Gen. Boyd, on account of sickness--the Six Nations declare war against Canada.
-Canada.
 139

 CHAP.
 XXVII--Affairs on Lake Ontario, between the fleets of Com.
-Chauncey and Sir
+Chauncey and Sir James Yeo.
-James Yeo.
 144

 CHAP.
-XXVIII--Affairs on Lake Champlain--pil-
-lage of Pittsburgh by the British--bom- bardment of Burlington--depredations committed in the Chesapeake, andalmg the coast.
+XXVIII--Affairs on Lake Champlain--pillage of Pittsburgh by the British--bombardment of Burlington--depredations committed in the Chesapeake, and along the coast.
 147

 CHAP.
-XXIX--Major Croghan defeats the British and Indians, under Gen. Proctor, in their attack on Fort Stephenson, Lower San- dusky.
+XXIX--Major Croghan defeats the British and Indians, under Gen. Proctor, in their attack on Fort Stephenson, Lower Sandusky.
 151

 CHAP.
-XXX--British schooner Dominica, of 14
-guns, captured by the privateer Decatur, of 7 guns--U. S. brig Argus captured by the Pelican--capture of the Boxer by the U. S. brig Enterprise.
-I5f
+XXX--British schooner Dominica, of 14 guns, captured by the privateer Decatur, of 7 guns--U. S. brig Argus captured by the Pelican--capture of the Boxer by the U. S. brig Enterprize.
+156

 CHAP.
-XXXI--Ca; Jure of the British fleet on Lake Erie, by the American fleet under Com.
+XXXI--Capture of the British fleet on Lake Erie, by the American fleet under Com.
 Perry.
 161

+[ix]

-TABLE OP CONTENTS. ix
+TABLE OP CONTENTS.

-Page,
+PAGE.

 CHAP.
-XXXII--Capture of Maiden and Detroit--the
-army of Gen. Proctor retreat towards the Moravian towns--Gen. Harrison pur- sues them.
+XXXII--Capture of Maiden and Detroit--the army of Gen. Proctor retreat towards the Moravian towns--Gen. Harrison pursues them.
 167

 CHAP.
-XXXIII--Battle of the Thames--Gen. Har-
-rison captures the British army under
-Gen. Proctor--illumination on account of it--news of it received in England.
-1 72
+XXXIII--Battle of the Thames--Gen. Harrison captures the British army under Gen. Proctor--illumination on account of it--news of it received in England.
+172

 CHAP.
-XXXIV--War with the Creek Nation of In- dians--massacre at Fort Mimms

-Georgia and Tennessee militia, under
-Gen. Jackson, retaliate.
+XXXIV--War with the Creek Nation of Indians--massacre at Fort Mimms Georgia and Tennessee militia, under Gen. Jackson, retaliate.
 179

 CHAP.
-XXXV--Continuation of the Creek War-
-Gen Jackson's grand victory over them--they sue for peace--a treaty is Concluded with them.
+XXXV--Continuation of the Creek War--Gen Jackson's grand victory over them--they sue for peace--a treaty is Concluded with them.
 183

 CHAP.
-XXX VI--Plan of attack on Montreal defeated.
-1 9@
+XXXVI--Plan of attack on Montreal defeated.
+190

 CHAP.
-XXXVII--Newark burnt--Fort George eva-
-cuated--JSiagara frontier laid waste--Buffalo burnt.
+XXXVII--Newark burnt--Fort George evacuated--Niagara frontier laid waste--Buffalo burnt.
 195

 CHAP.
-XXXVIII--Cruise of the U.S. frigate Essex,
-D. Porter commander--her defence and capture, at Valparaiso.
-W3
+XXXVIII--Cruise of the U.S. frigate Essex, D. Porter commander--her defence and capture, at Valparaiso.
+193

 CHAP.
-XXXIX--Capture of the U. S.- sloop of war Frolic, by the British frigate Orpheus--capture of the British sl>op of war L'E- pervier, by the Peacock, Cap.
-Warring- ton--capture of the Reindeer, by the
+XXXIX--Capture of the U. S. sloop of war Frolic, by the British frigate Orpheus--capture of the British sloop of war L'Epervier, by the Peacock, Cap.
+Warrington--capture of the Reindeer, by the

-•
+[x]

 TABLE OF CONTENTS.

-Page*
+PAGE.

   Wasp, Capt.
-Blakely--the Avon captured and sunk--U. S. vessels Syren and Rat- tlesnake captured--Admiral Cochrane de- clares the whole American coast in a state of blockade.
-20*
+Blakely--the Avon captured and sunk--U. S. vessels Syren and Rattlesnake captured--Admiral Cochrane declares the whole American coast in a state of blockade.
+205

 CHAP.
-XL--Breaking vp of the cantonment at French Mills--affair at La Cole Mill--Major
-Appling captures two hundred British sea- men--Gen. Brown captures Fort Erie--battle of Chippana plains.
+XL--Breaking up of the cantonment at French Mills--affair at La Cole Mill--Major Appling captures two hundred British seamen--Gen. Brown captures Fort Erie--battle of Chippana plains.
 209

-CH AP.
+CHAP.
 XLI--Battle of Bridgewaier.
-21 4
+214

 CHAP.
 XLII--Assault on Fort Erie, by the British, under Gen. Drummond--Cen.
-Brown re- sumes his command--sallies out of Fort
-Erie against the British camp--M' Ar- thur's expedition into Canada.
+Brown resumes his command--sallies out of Fort Erie against the British camp--M'Arthur's expedition into Canada.
 217

 CHAP.
-XLHI--Attack on Slonington, by the British ships of mar, which are defeated and driven off.
+XLIII--Attack on Slonington, by the British ships of war, which are defeated and driven off.
 222

 CHAP.
-XLIV--Affairs in the Chesapeake--British
-army move up the Patuxent--land and maixh towards the city of Washington--prepare themselves for battle at Bladens- burgh.
+XLIV--Affairs in the Chesapeake--British army move up the Patuxent--land and march towards the city of Washington--prepare themselves for battle at Bladensburgh.
 225

 CHAP.
-XLV--Capture of Washington--sacking of

-Alexandria--death of Sir Peter Parker.
+XLV--Capture of Washington--sacking of Alexandria--death of Sir Peter Parker.
 229

 CHAP.
-XLVI--British, under Gov. Prevost, go a- gainst Plaltsburgh--Com.
-M' Donough captures the British squadron on Lake
+XLVI--British, under Gov. Prevost, go against Plattsburgh--Com.
+M'Donough captures the British squadron on Lake Champlain-- 240

-Champlaih--240
+[xi]

-TABLE OP CONTENTS.
+TABLE OF CONTENTS.

-XI
+PAGE.

 CHAP.
-XLVH--Battle of Pittsburgh--defeat of Sir
+XLVII--Battle of Pittsburgh--defeat of Sir George Prevost.

-George Ptevost.
 246

 CHAP.
-XLVIII--^Macfc on Baltimore, by the British army, under Gen. Ross, and the fleet un- der Admirals Cochrane and Cockburn.
+XLVIII--Attack on Baltimore, by the British army, under Gen. Ross, and the fleet under Admirals Cochrane and Cockburn.
 250

 CHAP.
-XLIX--Destruction of the privateer Gen.
-Armstrong, Samuel C. Rcid, captain--Scorpion and Tigress captured--U. S. frigate Adams burnt--Castine--Fort
-Boyer attacked--destruction of the pi* rates at Barrataria, t.y Com.
+XLIX--Destruction of the privateer Gen. Armstrong, Samuel C. Reid, captain--Scorpion and Tigress captured--U. S. frigate Adams burnt--Castine--Fort Boyer attacked--destruction of the pirates at Barrataria, by Com.
 Patterson--Gen. Jackson captures Pensacola, and returns to New-Orleans.
-25*
+257

 CHAP.
-L--Steam boats--Fulton--torpedoes--attempt
-to blow up the Plantagemt--kidnapping
+L--Steam boats--Fulton--torpedoes--attempt to blow up the Plantagemt--kidnapping Joshua Penny.
-Joshua Penny.

 266

 CHAP.
-LI--Affairs in and about Kern-York, the first commercial ci!y !n America--working on the fortifications of Brooklyn and Hacr- lem--capture of the British lender Eagle, by the Yankee smack.
+LI--Affairs in and about Kern-York, the first commercial city in America--working on the fortifications of Brooklyn and Haerlem--capture of the British lender Eagle, by the Yankee smack.
 274

 CHAP.
-LII--Affairs on the cc*an--priva!eer Prince
-of Neufchatel--Marquis of Tweedale de- feated in Upper Canada--capture of the
-President--loss of the Sylph--cnplvre of
-e tyane and the Jjevant by the Consti- tution--capture of the St. Lawrence--capture of the Penguin by ihe Hornet, eoptain Biddle.
+LII--Affairs on the ocean--privateer Prince of Neufchatel--Marquis of Tweedale defeated in Upper Canada--capture of the President--loss of the Sylph--capture of the Cyane and the Levant by the Constitution--capture of the St. Lawrence--capture of the Penguin by the Hornet, captain Biddle.
 282

+[xii]

-£11 TABLE OF CONTENTS.
+TABLE OF CONTENTS.

-pag eg.
+PAGE.

 CHAP.
-LIII--British fleet arrives near New-Orleans--the Am rican flotilla captured--attacks by the British upon the army of Gen.
+LIII--British fleet arrives near New-Orleans--the American flotilla captured--attacks by the British upon the army of Gen. Jackson.

-Jackson.
 289

 CHAP.
-LI V--Grand Battle ofNtw-OrUans.
+LIV--Grand Battle of New-Orleans.
 294

 CHAP.
 LV--Peace.
 301

 Algerine War 307

 Conclusion 315

 Commercial Treaty.
 319

 Treaty with Algiers.
 323

 Treaty with tke Creeks.
-32?

-•'
+329

+[page break]

 THE